 In the late 1990’s, VA initiated a far reaching study to modernize its healthcare facilities.
 Called the Capital Asset Realignment for Enhanced Services (CARES), facility related decisions announced in May 2004 heralded the beginning of a major program to replace and renovate VA’s health facilities across the nation.

 On February 18, 2007 the reorganization and realignment to the Office of the Secretary as the new Office of Construction & Facilities Management (CFM) took place, with Donald Orndoff at the helm.
-This marked a new beginning, but also continues a long tradition of our organization providing VA with exceptional asset management services in support of our nation’s Veterans.
-The new organization consolidates the execution of all VA major construction, provides added responsibilities for financial execution of projects, and by reporting to the Deputy Secretary of Veterans Affairs elevates the importance of our mission as stewards of VA’s vast inventory of land and buildings.
-Since the departure of Mr. Orndoff, Mr. Robert L. Neary, Jr. serves as the Executive-in-Charge of CFM until his retirement in December of 2012.
+This marked a new beginning, but also continued a long tradition of our organization providing VA with exceptional asset management services in support of our nation’s Veterans.
+The new organization consolidated the execution of all VA major construction, provides added responsibilities for financial execution of projects, and by reporting to the Deputy Secretary of Veterans Affairs elevated the importance of our mission as stewards of VA’s vast inventory of land and buildings.
+After the departure of Mr. Orndoff, Mr. Robert L. Neary, Jr. served as the Executive-in-Charge of CFM until his retirement in December of 2012.

 Since the Capital Asset Realignment for Enhanced Services (CARES) decisions in 2004, 36 major construction projects have received full or partial funding with a total cost of $4.7B.
-Additional major projects are expected in the coming years as a result of a second round of CARES studies now nearing completion.
+Additional major projects are planned in the coming years as a result of a second round of CARES studies.

 In addition to our major construction program, CFM continues to support VA with a wide array of services to include national design/construction standards and criteria, land acquisition, leasing and real property management, master planning, technical consults, and support of infrastructure issues with State Homes and Homeless Grants.